nationalarchives/dr2-preservica-client/site-docs/src/main/paradox/processmonitor/usage/index.md

 ### getMonitors
 * Generates the monitors input query from the arguments.
-* Sends this query in order to the `monitors` endpoint of the API.
+* Sends this query in order to call the `monitors` endpoint of the API and get information on a particular monitor.

 @@@ index